JakebJackson/Avalanche-Tech/README.md

 Have a clean repository that meets quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).
 Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

+Project Aims:
+Allow users to create online orders for custom PC builds using Stripe.
+Allow users to track the progress of orders.
+Update parts list based on compaitibility with already-selected parts.
+Track current and prior orders to BOTH users and the owner.
+Protect ALL sensitive information - Passwords (Encrypted), addresses and Bank/Card details (never stored.)
+Display total cost of cart including build price.
+Display part costs to user when the user selects parts.
+Have a portal for the owner/admin to add parts to the database.
 ```

 ## Technologies